 Yes!
-This is a Kyle Mills’ novel that reads more more like the original Vince Flynn books.
+This is a Kyle Mills’ novel that reads more like the original Vince Flynn books.
 Mitch Rapp is again on a white knuckle adventure around the world that only a man like himself or Jack Bauer (FOX’s 24) could ever dream of.
-I doubt even the likes of Jason Bourne or Gabriel Allon could have imagined the obstacles Rapp would have to face in Lethal Agent nor the breathtaking ways he manages to allude certain death.
+I doubt even the likes of Jason Bourne or Gabriel Allon could have imagined the obstacles Rapp would have to face in Lethal Agent nor the breathtaking ways he manages to elude certain death.

 As with all Mitch Rapp novels, it feels current.
-This novel reads much like a “ripped from the headlines” with a dirty presidential election, arguments for and against border control, school shootings, disagreements about America’s involvement in the Middle East, Senate hearings, drug control, corrupt politicians and more.
+This novel reads much like a “ripped from the headlines” with a dirty presidential election, arguments for and against border control, school shootings, disagreements about America’s involvement in the Middle East, Senate hearings, drug control, corrupt politicians, and more.

 Let me stop you there.
-If you are wishing American would pull out of the Middle East, are campaigning for weaker border control, etc., this is probably not the book for you.
+If you are wishing Americans would pull out of the Middle East, are campaigning for weaker border control, etc., this is probably not the book for you.
 On the other hand, if you bleed red, white, and blue, believe in good versus evil, and dream of a day we do not have to worry about another terrorist attack internationally or locally – this is a book for you!

 If you enjoy:

-- A fast paced thriller,
+- A fast-paced thriller,

-- Action packed adventure,
+- Action-packed adventure,

-- White knuckle page turning suspense,
+- White knuckle page-turning suspense,

 - Laugh out Loud humor